 Television, radio & podcasting

-In November of 2021, I worked with Vice TV’s popular Dark Side of the 90’s series on an episode about Rupert Murdoch’s impact on American journalism.
-The episode is framed around a subchapter of Fox Populism entitled, “Tabloids for Television: A Current Affair, Inside Edition and Bill O’Reilly before Bill O’Reilly.”
-I am featured in this episode as a commentator, which debuted on national television on July 12, 2022.
+In 2021, I worked closely with Vice TV’s popular Dark Side of the 90s series on its sixth episode “Tabloid TV” about Rupert Murdoch’s role in tabloidizing American journalism.
+The episode was structured directly around the claims and timeline of my book’s first history chapter, and I appeared in the program itself as an expert commentator.
+This episode debuted on national television on July 12, 2022.

 Personal YouTube Channel